LangPrecip: Language-Aware Multimodal Precipitation Nowcasting: Ablation Experiment

 \subsection{Temporal Modeling and WCUB Design}

 To isolate decoder-side temporal modeling, we fix the 2D VAE encoder without temporal compression and evaluate different decoder designs (Table~\ref{tab:vae_comparison2}).
-Under this setting, the proposed WCUB consistently improves spatial reconstruction over the vanilla 2D VAE, and further gains are achieved by adding a lightweight time-shift module, yielding the best overall performance in PSNR, SSIM, and FVD.
-In contrast, directly introducing 3D convolutions or 3D residual blocks leads to unstable optimization and severe FVD degradation, indicating that heavy spatiotemporal modeling is inefficient when the encoder representation is fixed.
+Under this setting, the proposed WCUB consistently improves spatial reconstruction over the baseline 2D VAE, and further gains are achieved by adding lightweight Temporal Shift Modules (TSM), yielding the best overall performance in PSNR, SSIM, and FVD.
+In contrast, directly introducing 3D convolutions or 3D residual blocks leads to unstable optimization and severe FVD degradation, indicating that aggressive spatiotemporal modeling is ineffective when the encoder lacks temporal compression.